Eastern Anatolia region

 The Eastern Anatolia region (Doğu Anadolu Bölgesi) is a geographical region of Turkey.
 The most populous province in the region is Van Province.
-Other populous provinces are Malatya, Erzurum and Elazığ.
+Other populous provinces are Malatya Province, Erzurum Province and Elazığ Province.

 It is bordered by the Black Sea Region and Georgia in the north, the Central Anatolia Region in the west, the Mediterranean Region in the southwest, the Southeastern Anatolia Region and Iraq in the south, and Armenia, Azerbaijan, and Iran in the east.